Hardware Reference Data

 Power Capacity W per RU

-The input power capacity measured in Watts, per Rack Unit.
+Input power capacity measured in watts per Rack Unit.

 W_RU = W / RU905